copyright

 Class Licensing Scheme for Collective Management Organisations (CMOs)

-The Copyright Act 2021 (Act) introduced a regulatory framework for CMOs under a class licensing scheme administered by IPOS.
+The Copyright Act 2021 (Act) establishes a regulatory framework for CMOs under a class licensing scheme administered by IPOS.
 Under this scheme, all CMOs must comply with applicable class licence conditions.
-This scheme is governed by the Copyright (CMOs) Regulations 2023 (Regulations).
+This scheme is governed by the Copyright (CMOs) Regulations 2023 (Regulations), which sets out these licence conditions.
 For more details about the scheme, please refer to our PDF icon Guide to the CMO Class Licensing Scheme (CMO Guide).

 The class licensing scheme aims to inspire confidence in the collective rights management ecosystem in Singapore by promoting qualities such as efficiency, accountability, transparency, and good governance.